 After Jason passed away the coroner in Arizona, who was familiar with Jason’s history, recommended we donate Jason’s brain to Boston University to be analyzed for Chronic Traumatic Encephalopathy (CTE).
 It was at that point that everything started making a little sense.
 Could this have all been a result of injuries he sustained playing football?

-Dr. Ann McKee, Director of the VA-BU-CLF Brain Bank, performed the brain pathology analysis.
+Dr. Ann McKee, Director of the UNITE Brain Bank, performed the brain pathology analysis.
 She found Jason was suffering from Stage 2 (of 4) CTE with nine CTE lesions throughout multiple parts of his brain.

 When Dr. McKee did the initial Coronal dissection, she noted Jason had something called a Cavum Septum Pellucidum (CSP).
 It had deteriorated along with the space present between the two sides of his brain.
 CSP is one of the distinguishing features of individuals displaying symptoms of CTE.